Navaratri: Bihar, Jharkhand, and Purvanchal

+Uttar Pradesh

-In North India, Navaratri is marked by the numerous Ramlila events, where episodes from the story of Rama and Ravana are enacted by teams of artists in rural and urban centers, inside temples, or in temporarily constructed stages.
+In the Braj, Doab, Kannauj, and Awadh regions of Uttar Pradesh, Navaratri is marked by the numerous Ramlila events, where episodes from the story of Rama and Ravana are enacted by teams of artists in rural and urban centers, inside temples, or in temporarily constructed stages.
 This Hindu tradition of festive performance arts was inscribed by UNESCO as one of the "Intangible Cultural Heritage of Humanity" in 2008.
 The festivities, states UNESCO, include songs, narration, recital and dialogue based on the Hindu text Ramcharitmanas by Tulsidas.
+Though Ramlila is most common and a significant component of the culture and identity in western Uttar Pradesh and Awadh, it is also performed in other regions also such as Purvanchal, Bihar, Madhya Pradesh, and Haryana.
 It is particularly notable in the historically important Hindu cities of Ayodhya, Varanasi, Vrindavan, Almora, Satna and Madhubani – cities in Uttar Pradesh, Uttarakhand, Bihar, and Madhya Pradesh.

 The festival and dramatic enactment of the story is organized by communities in hundreds of small villages and towns, attracting a mix of audiences from different social, gender. and economic backgrounds.
 In many parts, the audience and villagers join in and participate spontaneously, some helping the artists, others helping with stage set up, create make-up, effigies, and lights.

 Navaratri has historically been a prominent ritual festival for kings and military of a kingdom.
 At the end of the Navaratri, comes Dussehra, where the effigies of Ravana, Kumbhakarna, and Indrajit are burnt to celebrate the victory of good (Rama) over evil forces.

-Elsewhere, during this religious observance, goddess Durga's war against deception and evil is remembered.
-A pot is installed (ghatasthapana) at a sanctified place at home.
-A lamp is kept lit in the pot for nine days.
-The pot symbolizes the universe and the uninterrupted lit lamp symbolizes Durga.

-Bihar

-In parts of Bihar, Durga is revered during the autumn of Navaratri.
-A huge number of pandals are made.
-In Bihar, Durga is worshipped alongside Lakshmi, Saraswati, Kartikey, and Ganesha.
-In other parts like Sitamarhi and close to the Nepal border, the spring Navaratri attracts a large Rama Navami fair, which marks the birth of Lord Rama.
-It is the largest cattle trading fair and attracts a large handicraft market in pottery, kitchen, and housewares, as well as traditional clothing.
-Festive performance arts and celebrations are held at the local Hindu temple dedicated to Sita, Hanuman, Durga, and Ganesha.
+In western and central Uttar Pradesh, Navaratri is observed with household devotion and public celebrations.
+Devotees offer prayers at temples, participate in communal rituals, and observe fasting or other religious practices during the nine-day festival.
+Many households perform a hawan (fire ritual) daily or on selected days to invoke divine energies, purify the home, and reinforce the symbolic victory of good over evil.
+On the eighth or ninth day (Ashtami or Navami), the Kanya Puja is conducted, during which young girls representing the nine forms of Durga are worshipped and offered food and gifts, marking the culmination of the festival.
+The festival also features numerous melas (fairs) and julus (processions) in towns and villages, attracting devotees and adding a communal celebratory atmosphere.
+At the household level, the festival centers around Ghatasthapana, in which a clay or metal pot (ghata) filled with water and topped with a coconut and mango leaves or barley is placed on a small platform covered with soil in which barley seeds are sown.
+An oil lamp (akhand jyot) is lit beside the pot and maintained continuously for nine days, symbolizing the presence of Goddess Durga and the triumph of divine light over darkness.
+The pot is regarded as a representation of the universe, while the flame signifies Durga’s eternal energy (Shakti).